ozh/awesome/README.md

 *   [YOURLS/YOURLS](https://github.com/YOURLS/YOURLS) - 🔗 Your Own URL Shortener
 *   [norcross/yourls-link-creator](https://github.com/norcross/yourls-link-creator) - A plugin to create a YOURLS link on post save
 *   [gwarnants/FunctionList-PHP-Patch](https://github.com/gwarnants/FunctionList-PHP-Patch) - PHP/CSS languages parsing rules for the Notepad++ FunctionList plugin
-*   [WordPress/Requests](https://github.com/WordPress/Requests) - Requests for PHP is a humble HTTP request library.
-It simplifies how you interact with other sites and takes away all your worries.

 ## generic